Welcome to 4Rutland. We created this website to:

 We are now the Rutland Group of the United Kingdom Independence Party (RGUKIP) on Rutland County Council.

-Thank you for visiting 4Rutland.
+Thank you for visiting our website.
 The views expressed here are those of Richard Gale, David Richardson and Nick Wainwright and theirs alone.
 They are made by them personally and individually in their own capacity as free citizens and not as representatives of any outside body or council on which they may serve on or be employed by.
 However if anyone is offended by any of these comments or feels that they should be corrected then please contact us and we will do our best to consider your comments and correct any errors.

 Born and educated in Oakham, Richard later attended agricultural College.
 Most of his working life has been spent in agriculture and construction.
 He lived in West Wales during the 70s and 80s were he owned a business manufacturing and erecting steel framed buildings.
 In addition he and his family ran a small farming enterprise.